metashot/awemags/README.md

 ### Phylogenetic tree inference (requires MSA)
-For each SCG MSA, columns represented in <50% of the genomes or columns with less than 25% or more than 95% amino acid consensus are trimmed in order to remove sites with weak phylogenetic signals[^GTDB_ARC].
+For each SCG MSA, columns represented in <50% of the genomes or columns with less than 25% or more than 95% amino acid consensus are trimmed in order to remove sites with weak phylogenetic signals[gtdb_arc].
 To reduce total number of columns selected for tree inference, the alignment was further trimmed by randomly selecting `floor( MAX_NCOLS / N_GENOMES )` columns, where `MAX_NCOLS` is the maximum number of columns for the final MSA (parameter `--max_ncols`,